nebojsab/todo/README.md

 >`Expired` and `expiring` items will be styled accordingly when `due date` is equal or less than `2 days` or less than `0` days in the case of `expired ToDo` item.

-ToDo application is quite straightforward.
-Below are steps to run the app:
+ToDo application is straightforward.
+Below are steps to use the app:

 * To add new `ToDo` click on circular/round button with plus symbol.
 Modal will be opened.
 Fill all the fields and click on `Add new todo` button to submit your selection.
 Modal will be closed and new `ToDo` will be added in to the list.
 ><img src="https://i.imgur.com/bHyzE8R.png" alt="Add ToDo" width="600" />